Kelvin-Helmholtz instability of AB interface in superfluid 3He: Experimental method

-In contrast, in the B-phase sections an important aspect is the surface quality of the inner cylinder wall, \textit{i.e.} the critical velocity for the formation of singular-core vortices depends crucially on the smoothness of the wall.
+In rotation the section with A phase is filled with approximately the equilibrium number of vortices in the form of lines or sheets with continuous order parameter distributions and low critical velocity ($\Omega_\mathrm{cA} \approx 0.1\,$rad/s) of vortex formation.
+In contrast, in the B-phase sections an important aspect is the surface quality of the inner cylinder wall, as the critical velocity of singular-core vortex formation depends crucially on the smoothness of the wall.
 With careful cleaning and etching, combined with visual screening in a microscope, isolated surface defects can be eliminated which makes critical velocities $\Omega_\mathrm{cB} \gtrsim 2\,$rad/s possible.
 In addition careful cool-down procedures are required, to avoid frozen water or gas accumulations on the walls.
-Moreover, to isolate from contact with the rough sintered heat exchanger surface below the sample tube, the cylinder needs to be terminated with an orifice on the cylinder axis, which here has a diameter of 0.75\,mm.
+Moreover, to isolate from contact with the rough sintered heat exchanger surface below the sample tube, the cylinder is terminated with an orifice on the cylinder axis, which here has a diameter of 0.75\,mm.
 The upper limit of vortex-free rotation, which corresponds to an apparent effective velocity of vortex formation, was measured at 33.7\,bar pressure in the absence of the A-phase barrier layer (\textit{i.e.} when $I_\mathrm{b} = 0$).
-It proved to have a temperature independent value of $(2.2\,\pm 0.25)\,$rad/s in the range 0.55 --- $0.75\,T_\mathrm{c}$.
-Thus KH instabilities, where the first event occurs above this value, would not be accessible with this sample cylinder.
+It proved to have a temperature independent value of $(2.2\,\pm 0.25)\,$rad/s in the range (0.55---0.75)$\,T_\mathrm{c}$.
+Thus a KH instability where $\Omega_\mathrm{c}$ exceeds this value, would not be accessible with this sample cylinder.

-The obvious drawback from the orifice is the large thermal resistance which it presents for axial heat flow.
-Heat leaks of order $\sim 100\,$pW flowing from the sample cylinder through the orifice to the much colder heat exchanger volume (maintained at roughly $0.14\,T_\mathrm{c}$) limit the lowest achievable temperature to $\sim 0.20\,T_\mathrm{c}$ in the experimental volume above the orifice.
+The obvious drawback from the orifice is the large thermal resistance which it presents to axial heat flow.
+Heat leaks of order 10 -- 100\,pW flowing from the sample cylinder through the orifice to the much colder heat exchanger volume (maintained at roughly $0.14\,T_\mathrm{c}$) limit the lowest achievable temperature to $\sim 0.20\,T_\mathrm{c}$ in the experimental volume above the orifice.